 This pattern continued for five years, during which time I became an accomplished and experienced shearer, working with many of the top shearers in the world.

 In April 2008, I was offered the chance to shear alpacas with Nick Weber in South Somerset.
 I am now looking forward to the 2019 alpaca season, having shorn many herds over the past ten years.

 You can see me and the team at work in our photo gallery.
 These images demonstrate the professionalism of my team and how seriously we take the handling of the alpacas and the fibre.

 Local lad Ollie Murray, who hails from Bruton in Somerset, joined the team in 2018 and is now a fully fledged alpaca shearer.
-Trained by me, he had been shearing sheep for nine years, including several seasons in New Zealand where he regularly shore 300 sheep a day.
+Trained by me, he had been shearing sheep for more than 10 years, including several seasons in New Zealand where he regularly shore 300 sheep a day.

 I will continue shearing the stud herds, while Ollie takes on some of the small herds and pet males etc.

 To improve capacity and meet the increasing demand, I also have several other shearers in training which should ease the shortage of skilled shearers over the next few years.

 Find out more